 Skip to content

 Clitorodynia is a subset of pelvic pain in which pain is centered around the clitoris.
-It can be burning, sharp or dull pain that often limits clothing choices, time in sitting, biking and sex, of course!
-The big question on our patients tongues is WHY WHY WHY???
+It can be a burning sensation, sharp or dull pain.
+It can feel like a urinary tract infection or UTI, a yeast infection, a sexually transmitted infection or bacterial vaginosis and these all need to be ruled out by a physician.
+The cliteral pain often limits clothing choices, time in sitting, biking, and sex, of course!
+The big question on our patient’s tongues is WHY WHY WHY???
 There is often no particular injury that causes this condition.
-It is likely irritation, compression or injury to the Pudendal nerve and particularly its branch called the Dorsal Nerve of the Clitoris.
+It is likely irritation, compression or traction on the pudendal nerve and particularly its branch called the Dorsal Nerve of the Clitoris.
 The dorsal nerve of the clitoris provides sensation to this structure.
-When the nerve is held under tension, compression or injured directly it can be very painful.
+When the nerve is held under tension, compression, or injured directly it can be very painful.

-This illustration shows the nerves to the perineum and pelvis and you can see the Dorsal Clitoral nerve, as well as the Pudendal nerve and their path.
+This illustration shows the nerves to the perineum and pelvis and you can see the Dorsal Clitoral nerve, as well as the other branches of the pudendal nerve.
 Nerves love movement.
-When you have tension in the muscles, tissues and fascia nerves are not allowed to glide and move as they are designed to and they become irritated.
-As well, if you have chronic inflammation from chronic pain this affects nerves in a similar way, by irritating them with the inflammatory “soup” that becomes trapped in your tissues.
+When you have tension in the pelvic floor muscle, tissues, and fascia, nerves are not allowed to glide and move as they are designed to and they become irritated.
+As well, if you have chronic inflammation, this affects nerves in a similar way, by irritating them with the inflammatory “soup” that becomes trapped in your tissues.

 Nerves also love blood flow.
-Again, if you have muscle tension and tissue restrictions you do not have good blood flow.
-As such, in chronic pain conditions blood flow is also poor.
-Activities such as biking, or professions which require long periods of sitting can reduce circulation to the area and aggravate the condition.
+Again, if you have pelvic floor muscle tension and tissue restrictions you do not have good blood flow.
+As such, in chronic pain conditions blood flow is poor.
+Activities such as biking, or professions which require long periods of sitting can reduce circulation to the area and aggravate the condition as well.

 Nerves also love space.
 They are designed beautifully in fantastic canals of fascia and connective tissue.
 When these spaces are compromised, your nerves are not happy.
-When you restore blood flow, movement, and give them back their space, the pain and irritation settle down.
-The next question on our patients tongues is HOW do we do this?
+When you restore blood flow, movement, and give them back their space, the pelvic pain and irritation settle down.
+The next question is HOW do we do this?

 There are many medications that your physician may prescribe to help with this pain.
 I am not a physician and so I will not discuss these in this blog.
-My experience with these drugs has been that they dull the pain to allow a patient to function at some level, but leave side effects to deal with.
-Medication DOES NOT address the cause of the nerve irritation, it simply treats the symptom.
+My experience with these drugs has been that they dull the pelvic pain to allow a patient to function at some level.
+When other medical conditions like bacterial vaginosis, UTI, sexually transmitted infections are present they need to be treated as these medical conditions can lead to clitoral pain.
 Other medical treatments that can be helpful are muscle or nerve injections and topical pain relievers.

-Physical Therapy (my turn!) is a great treatment for clitorodynia.
+Pelvic Floor Physical Therapy (my turn!) is a great treatment for clitorodynia symptoms.
 Physical therapists are experts in nerve tension, compression, injury and rehabilitation for these painful structures.
 A pelvic physical therapist can palpate the pudendal nerve as it travels through the Pudendal canal (also called Alcock’s canal).
 They can palpate the muscles within the pelvic floor that house the superficial branches of this nerve to determine if they hold too much muscle tension or painful trigger points.
+They will examine the vulvar tissues and consider tissue health, as keratin pearls can develop causing clitoral pain.
 They can help you modify activities or exercise programs to better fit your needs and not aggravate your condition.

 Physical Therapists love to educate!
 We will spend most of our time educating you regarding the anatomy and function of this area and how the brain works in painful conditions, so you can confidently return to a healthy, pain free lifestyle.
-At our sessions we will perform some manual therapy releasing tight muscles and tissues vaginally.
-We will teach you how to lengthen tight muscles using various techniques.
+At our sessions we will perform some manual therapy releasing muscles held under tension, and tissues intra-vaginally.
+We will teach you how to lengthen muscles held under tension using various techniques.
 We teach deep breathing and relaxation techniques.
-We teach posture and body mechanics and how to modify these to reduce irritation to the involved tissues.
+We teach posture and body mechanics and how to modify these to reduce irritation to the vulvar tissues.
 We will also discuss sexual positions that may be more comfortable and less irritating.

-The take home message is, please don’t let this very treatable condition go because it is embarrassing, or uncomfortable to discuss.
+The take home message is, please don’t ignore this very treatable medical condition because it is embarrassing, or uncomfortable to discuss.
 Be comfortable with your body.
 I examine this area daily on many different women.
-The clitoris is a body part, just as equal (but definitely more sensitive) to the arm, elbow or wrist.
+The clitoris is a body part, just as equal (but more sensitive) to the arm, elbow or wrist.
 It was designed beautifully and serves a very important function.
 There are answers, and if at first you do not find them with the first doctor you see, try and try again!
 If you are reading this you are already on the right track!
-Find a physical therapist (click HERE to schedule a phone consult) who specializes in pelvic dysfunction, or a physician who specializes in pelvic pain, or a sex therapist.
-Each of these practitioners should have one of the other specialties that they refer to, or work alongside to help you find the right answer for you.
+Find a pelvic floor physical therapist (click HERE to schedule a phone consult) who specializes in pelvic dysfunction, or a physician who specializes in pelvic pain.

 Sarah Dominguez, PT, MSPT, CLT, WCS